crossplane/crossplane/design/design-doc-observe-only-resources.md

 We will leverage the fact that we have an already implemented Observe method for all managed resources by calling only it when the Management Policy is set to `ObserveOnly`.
-This will require minor modifications in the Managed Reconciler code that will return early in the reconcile loop and prevent invocation of the other methods, namely, Create, Update and Delete.
+This will require minor modifications in the Managed Reconciler code (in the Crossplane Runtime) that will return early in the reconcile loop and prevent invocation of the other methods, namely, Create, Update and Delete.
 These modifications will implement the following logic at a high level:

 Right after the `Observe` method invocation, if `ObserveOnly`:

-- Return error if the resource does not exist
+- Return error if the resource does not exist.
-- Publish connection details
+- Publish connection details.
-- Call `client.Update` if the resource was late initialized
+- Ignore late-initialization result and never call `client.Update` method to update the resource spec.
-- Report success and return early
+- Report success and return early.

+We will also need the following changes per resource:

+- Update the API schema to have all the fields under `spec.forProvider` under `status.atProvider` as well.
+- Update the `Observe` method implementation to populate the `status.atProvider` with the full state of the resource.

 #### Feature Gating